petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/packaging-client-extensions.md

 {bdg-secondary}`Liferay Experience Cloud and Liferay DXP 7.4+ (self-hosted)`

-Client extension projects are built as deployable `.zip` archives called *Liferay Universal File Format Archives* (LUFFAs).
+Client extension projects are built as deployable archives called *Liferay Universal File Format Archives* (LUFFAs) with a `.zip` extension.
 Each LUFFA has a particular structure and defines specific component files, which are generated automatically if not provided by your project.
-The Liferay workspace packages client extension projects when you build them.
+Liferay workspace packages client extension projects when you build them.
 Understanding how packaging works is important for [assembling client extensions](./working-with-client-extensions.md#assembling-client-extensions) or creating LUFFAs with a different process.

 This is a LUFFA's structure: